NOAA-PMEL/Ocean-Data-Aggregator/README.md

 5. Bottle data (.csv files)
 6. Nutrient data (.csv files)

-So far this has only been tested with OCMS and EcoFoci's DY2306 and SKQ2021-15S.
+So far this has only been tested with OCNMS and EcoFoci's DY2306 and SKQ2021-15S.

 See projects' nested `main.py` files to understand how to use.
 Depending on the merge needed, may need to write new merge methods.